Chosker/ue4-style-guide/README.md

 #### 1.2.6.1 Texture Packing ![#](https://img.shields.io/badge/lint-unsupported-red.svg)
 It is common practice to pack multiple layers of texture data into one texture.
 An example of this is packing Emissive, Roughness, Ambient Occlusion together as the Red, Green, and Blue channels of a texture respectively.
 To determine the suffix, simply stack the given suffix letters from above together, e.g. `_ERO`.

-> It is generally acceptable to include an Alpha/Opacity layer in your Diffuse/Albedo's alpha channel and as this is common practice, adding `A` to the `_D` suffix is optional.
+> It is generally acceptable to include an Opacity layer in your BaseColor's alpha channel and as this is common practice, adding `O` to the `_C` suffix is needed.

-Packing 4 channels of data into a texture (RGBA) is not recommended except for an Alpha/Opacity mask in the Diffuse/Albedo's alpha channel as a texture with an alpha channel incurs more overhead than one without.

 <a name="anc-misc"></a>
 <a name="1.2.7"></a>